lldap/lldap/README.md

 Then the service will listen on two ports, one for LDAP and one for the web front-end.

+### With Kubernetes

+See https://github.com/Evantage-WS/lldap-kubernetes for a LLDAP deployment for Kubernetes

 ### From source

 To compile the project, you'll need: